 Hearing the word ergonomic, you might think of expensive computer chairs designed to eliminate back pain.
-Physical ergonomics is a large contributor to the work environment.
-However, ergonomics is entirely more complex and applicable to multiple aspects of manufacturing that benefit the bottom line.
+And physical ergonomics is a large contributor to the work environment.
+However, ergonomics as a whole is entirely more complex and has applications in a variety of industries, including manufacturing.
+In this article, we’ll explore ergonomics, its three forms, and how to apply it across your organization.

 What is Ergonomics?